Porting State

 CPU Bits OS Compiler Version Name -D1 Tested Passed Notes

-Intel 686 32 Windows XP gcc 3.4.5 (MinGW) MINGW-i686 _WIN32 2008-12-16 Uses MinGW to build a native Windows program
+Intel 686 32 Windows 10 gcc 11.3.0 MINGW-i686 _WIN32 2022-05-20 27/27 Mingw 32-bit native Windows build

 Note 1: The -D directive is a C macro that selects between different implementations of code for different platforms.
 For example, a Windows application will use different system calls to a Unix application.
 The correct directive for the platform must be defined for the STLplus library to build on the target platform.
 Typically this is set as an option to the compiler - for example with the gcc compiler you would specify "gcc -DSOLARIS" when building on Solaris.
 The _WIN32 value that selects the Windows native build is set automatically by the compilers so you don't have to do this.
 If no -D directive is shown, then the default build is a generic Unix build and needs no special rules.
 See the documentation on building the library for more on this.